arkivanov/Decompose/README.md

 Please see the [project website](https://arkivanov.github.io/Decompose/) for documentation and APIs.

 Should you have any questions or ideas - there is [Discussions](https://github.com/arkivanov/Decompose/discussions) section.
 Also welcome to the Kotlin Slack channel - [#decompose](https://kotlinlang.slack.com/archives/C03H3N51SKT)!
+You can also try using [DeepWiki](https://deepwiki.com/arkivanov/Decompose)!

 ## Why Decompose?